whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

-      push word 0x2823        ; Pushes 9000 in hex as a WORD. push word 0x02          ; Pushes AF_INET into the stack. mov ecx, esp            ; Copies the value of ESP into ECX. mov dl, 16              ; The value 16 is inserted into DL, as this argument requires the length of the struct. int 0x80                ; Call to kernel.
+      push word 0x2823        ; Pushes 9000 in hex as a WORD. push word 0x02          ; Pushes AF_INET into the stack. mov ecx, esp            ; Copies the value of ESP into ECX. mov dl, 30              ; The value 30 is inserted into DL.
+Anything above 16 can be used. int 0x80                ; Call to kernel.
 ```